 If you ever find yourself lost in the cosmetics aisle at your local drugstore — that aisle is a freaking labyrinth, dude — you know that there are all kinds of creams, balms and goops out there, characterized under all sorts of different names.
-Three of the more common ones you might stumble upon are toners, serums and moisturizers, and while you might think Big Beauty is slapping different labels on the same stuff — which, yeah, sometimes they are — these are three distinctly different products that do three distinctly different things.
+Three of the more common ones you might stumble upon are toners, serums and moisturizers, and while you might think some unscrupulous companies are slapping different labels on the same stuff — which, yeah, sometimes they are — these are three distinctly different products that do three distinctly different things.
 And if you want to have a nice-looking face, you should probably understand how they work.

 Serums, meanwhile, “are your skincare powerhouses,” says Dylan.
 “They’re how you hone in on treating specific concerns and can be super targeted, like as a dark spot treatment, or something more broad, like anti-aging.
 Serums are typically developed with a higher percentage of active ingredients than moisturizers and smaller molecular weight for better penetration.”
 Because of those extra active ingredients, Milligan explains, “If you have a lot of shaving-related issues, that’s where serums come in.”
 For instance, our Repair Serum contains salicylic acid, which has anti-inflammatory properties that help reduce redness, razor bumps and ingrown hairs.
 Besides being applied right after shaving, though, Dylan says, “Serums will be applied after a cleanser and/or a toner, and underneath your moisturizer.”
 Speaking of which…